Locator ID Separation Protocol

 LISP is Location ID separation Protocol which acts as overlay for Intelligent branch Solution while implementing SD-Access.

 It is very much used in SD-Access, providing overlay solution for SD-Access fabric.
 This LISP course will enable to learn about LISP Architecture, LISP Control Plane & data Plane, LISP traffic Flow and LISP Host mobility solution.
-This LISP course or LISP Training provides you very deep-dive concept of every topic along with CLI command line example.
+This is the best LISP trainig course or LISP Training provides you very deep-dive concept of every topic along with CLI command line example and also helps you to understand Configure & Troubleshoot LISP Protocol.

-The Course Pedagogy will help you to learn the following concepts on configuring LISP on Cisco Nexus 7000 series Switches Hardware Platform.
+The Course Pedagogy will help you to learn the following concepts on Configure & Troubleshoot LISP Protocol on Cisco Nexus 7000 series Switches Hardware Platform.

 - LISP Architecture